psx-spx/psx-spx.github.io/graphicsprocessingunitgpu.md

 Xsiz=400h works only indirectly: Param=400h is handled as Xsiz=0, however, Param=3F1h..3FFh is rounded-up and handled as Xsiz=400h.<br/>

+Note that because of the height (Ysiz) masking, a maximum of 511 rows can be filled in a single command.
+Calling a fill with a full VRAM height of 512 rows will be ineffective as the height will be masked to 0.

 #### Masking for COPY Commands parameters
 ```
   Xpos=(Xpos AND 3FFh)                       ;range 0..3FFh